satchelspencer/hsrs/docs/deck-creation.md

 see the implementation for `third-person-singular-past` in [the example](./french-example.json), same idea.

+_NOTE: irregular verbs are treated in much the same way. think of them as a verb category with only one example_

 ## clause construction

-now lets apply both our definite articles and verb conjugations to make a simple sentence element! as a starting point let's just smash together a definite article/noun combination and a verb conjugation. if you haven't already put `le-noun` and `la-noun` into a folder called `definite-article-noun`. then make an element for the clause:
+now let's apply both our definite articles and verb conjugations to make a simple sentence element! as a starting point let's just smash together a definite article/noun combination and a verb conjugation. if you haven't already put `le-noun` and `la-noun` into a folder called `definite-article-noun`. then make an element for the clause:

 - `definite-article-verb`